 Our Central Line bus finally arrived at 0800.
 We got our bags underneath and found a seat.
 There are no allocated seats and seats recline right into your knees.
 There was allegedly WIFI on this Central Line bus but no one got it to work on this trip.

 NOTE for these buses in Costa Rica.
 The bus leaves from San Jose and goes to Granada.
-Even if you are only travelling for part of the journey you buy a ticket (and therefore the seat) for the entire journey.
+Even if you are only traveling for part of the journey you buy a ticket (and therefore the seat) for the entire journey.

 Costa Rica to Nicaragua BORDER CROSSING